Context, Judgement, Deduction: Introduction

 These differences, though admittedly subtle and not that easy to detect on a technical level, dictate a part of the experts' intuition on the topics (see \Cref{prolegomena}).
 Of course, one could argue that these different points of view are mostly philosophical, that the oversimplification commanded by the length of this introduction stresses on them in a somewhat artificial way, and that some variations are allowed, for example \cite{negri2008structural} adopts what we would call a more type theoretic perspective on proof theory, and indeed it is always possible to adopt a judgemental perspective on consecutions.
-In particular, the deep connection between proof theory and type theory has of course been studied for a while, and its development falls under the paradigm that is mostly known as {\it propositions-as-types} \cite{wadler2015propositions}.
+In particular, the deep connection between proof theory and type theory has of course been studied for a while, and its development falls under the paradigm that is mostly known as {\it propositions-as-types} \cite{wadler2015propositions}, and how to translate intuitionistic natural deduction into the language of types is beautifully described in \cite{Martin-Lof1996-MAROTM-7}.
+This work aims at providing a new, perhaps more semantic, argument in the same unifying direction.

-Rebooting some ideas from \cite{jacobs1999categorical}, we conciliate the differences in a unified framework that can highlight and clarify in a more precise way the meaning of all these apparently specific phenomena.
-Going back to the example of (DTy) and (Cut), we intuitively see how they both fit the same paradigm, in the sense that we could read both as instances of the following syntactic string of symbols

-which we usually parse as: \textit{by} $\triangle$, \textit{given} $\heartsuit \; \vdash \blacksquare$ \textit{and} $\square \vdash \clubsuit$ \textit{we deduce} $\heartsuit \; \vdash \spadesuit$.
+Rebooting some ideas from \cite{jacobs1999categorical}, we conciliate the differences in a unified categorical framework that can highlight and clarify in a more precise way the meaning of all these apparently specific phenomena.
+Going back to the example of (DTy) and (Cut), we intuitively see how they both fit the same paradigm, in the sense that we could read both as instances of the following syntactic string of symbols which we usually parse as: \textit{by} $\triangle$, \textit{given} $\heartsuit \; \vdash \blacksquare$ \textit{and} $\square \vdash \clubsuit$ \textit{we deduce} $\heartsuit \; \vdash \spadesuit$.
 Our theory allows for a coherent expression of {\it all} such strings of symbols, and shows how a suitable choice of {\it context} either produces (DTy) or (Cut).
-As a necessary biproduct of our effort, we get a theory that has both the advantage of being very versatile, spanning much farther than dependent types and natural deduction, and computationally meaningful.
-We also believe it establishes a clear philosophical view on context, judgement, and deduction.
+As a necessary biproduct of our effort, we get a theory that has both the advantage of being very versatile, spanning much farther than dependent types and natural deduction, and computationally meaningful in the sense that it has a built-in notion of computation.